Rafael Filizzola

-Rafael Augusto Filizzola Serra (born 16 February 1968 in Asunción) is a Paraguayan politician.
-He served as the Paraguayan interior minister under President Fernando Lugo from 2008 to 2011.
-He was a member of the Chamber of Deputies of Paraguay from 1998 to 2008 for the Party for a Country of Solidarity, and elected to the Senate of Paraguay for the Democratic Progressive Party in 2008.
-He resigned his seat in order to become interior minister.
+Rafael Augusto Filizzola Serra (born 16 February 1968) is a Paraguayan politician, currently serving as senator since 2023.

+He previously served as the Paraguayan interior minister under President Fernando Lugo, from 2008 to 2011.
+He was a member of the Chamber of Deputies of Paraguay from 1998 to 2008, and elected to the Senate of Paraguay in 2008, although he was not sworn in, having resigned his seat in order to become interior minister.

+In 2007, Filizzola and his wife, Desirée Masi, founded their own political party, the Democratic Progressive Party.

 In 2009, he accused Federico Acuña (who in 2011 would become his successor), of turning a blind eye to corruption during Acuña's period in office in 2008 as National Police Chief.

-Filizzola is married to Desirée Masi, the leader of the Democratic Progressive Party.
 Filizzola is the cousin of Carlos Filizzola, also a Paraguayan politician.